wp-plugins/events-maker/readme.txt

 == Upgrade Notice ==

-= 1.6.4 =
+= 1.6.5 =
-* Fix: Calendar widget incorrect day archive link
-* Fix: Call to undefined method Events_Maker_Settings::update_menu() on plugin deactivation
+* New: Event Search with customizable attributes